becketalservices/cnx_cp_filebrowser/README.md

 # A stylish web-based file manager for IBM Connections Component Pack Customizer

 This project will add a simple web-based file manager to your Component Pack installation so that you can simply browse your customizer files.
-This is helpful when you can not simple upload files using FTP to your component pack customizer file store as desicribed by IBM https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/customize/custom_customizer_props_include_files.html
+This is helpful when you can not simple upload files using FTP to your component pack customizer file store as desicribed by HCL [Managing file resources used in the "include-files" property](https://help.hcltechsw.com/connections/v65/admin/customize/custom_customizer_props_include_files.html)

 This solution is based on [File Browser](https://filebrowser.github.io/)